Section 3. Identifying/Evaluating Aeronautical Effect

 and Destruction Standards.

 e.
-Consider only
+Consider

-effect of the structure.
+adverse effect of the structure.
 Comments of a non-aeronautical nature are not

-considered in obstruction evaluation as described in part 77.
+considered in obstruction evaluation as described in Part 77.

 f.
-If the sponsor
+If

-appropriate.
+proceed as appropriate.

 STANDARDS FOR DETERMINING SHIELDING: CONGESTED PART OF CITY, TOWN, OR SETTLEMENT